 There were a number of things that contributed to my failure on Ama Dablam, but the biggest was that I didn’t have a solid enough base of fitness and I lacked confidence.
-When we came down from our last rotation on the mountain we were supposed to have three days to rest.
-But with a wind storm coming, we had to go right back up the next day.
+When we came down from our last rotation on the mountain, we were supposed to have three days to rest.
+But with a windstorm coming, we had to go right back up the next day.
 After climbing up to Camp 1 the following day, I was already feeling delirious.
-I kept on trying, but above Camp 2, everything fell apart.
+I kept on trying, but above Camp 2 everything fell apart.
 I was dehydrated, improperly dressed, exhausted, and to be honest, unprepared for the terrain.
-A rock whizzed past my head; I heard what sounded like a picket clinking down the grey couloir.
+A rock whizzed past my head; I heard what sounded like a picket clinking down the gray couloir.
 I got scared.
 I was overcome with doubt and fear.

 I was disappointed for sure.
 But this failure was more of a hitch in the plans than giving up.
 I knew I would be back.
 And so, in January of 2016, I called Scott Johnston.
 I told him what happened, that I wanted to try again, and that I was looking for a trainer.
 I thought I was fit enough, but wanted to be confident that I could make the climb a second time.

 I did three 8-week Custom Training Plan sessions with Scott, climbing on my own during the rest of 2016.
 In June of 2017, 19 weeks before my return to Ama Dablam, I called Scott again.
 I wanted to get serious and give myself the best chances at success.